HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 The examination report defaults to display unqualified and warning examination items.
 Click different dimensions to expand the detailed examination item information of the dimension.
 The red and orange dots that appear in each dimension heading represent unqualified and warning examination items in the dimension.
 Each tab in the dimension is a specific examination item in the dimension.
 The red and orange markings in the upper right corner of the Tab represent the same meaning with that of the above dots.

-Examination item: specific examination item in the dimension
+- Examination item: specific examination item in the dimension

-Examination result: the examination results of examination items include Unqualified, Warning and Qualified
+- Examination result: the examination results of examination items include Unqualified, Warning and Qualified

-Deduction: the actual deduction of the examination item
+- Deduction: the actual deduction of the examination item

-Exception object: instances of servers or applications not meeting the evaluation criteria of examination items
+- Exception object: instances of servers or applications not meeting the evaluation criteria of examination items

-Prompt: unqualified and warning examination items inform users of the risks that exist or suggestions
+- Prompt: unqualified and warning examination items inform users of the risks that exist or suggestions

-Evaluation criteria: the program evaluation criteria for judging whether an item passes the detection
+- Evaluation criteria: the program evaluation criteria for judging whether an item passes the detection

 ![](assets/hotdb-management/image32.png)

-**Note:**
+> !Note
+>

-The deployment environment examination function has no requirement for HotDB Server version.
+> The deployment environment examination function has no requirement for HotDB Server version.
 However, when the Server version used for examination is below 2.5.3, the "10 s performance test" and "master/slave or MGR configDB data consistency" examination items are not supported.

 ## Instance management